kkonstantin01/CleanArchitectureDemo/README.md

-# Clean Architecture fow Webapplications
+# Clean Architecture for Webapplications

 This sample was built for the **ADC .NET Conference 2021**.
 The demo application follows the Clean Architecture principles.
 Feel free to use it as a template for your own application, if you like!
 ## Technologies